vlivashkin/pygkernels/README.md

 best_param = params[np.argmax(ari)]
 ```

-All examples are located in ./examples
+All examples are located in [./examples](./examples).
+More usage approaches are in a separate repo https://github.com/vlivashkin/pygkernels-experiments

 ## Citation